 - Mark Melancon — No timetable for return after surgery for a strained flexor last fall.

 Friday, 7:05 p.m. — Andrew Suarez (1-1, 3.06 ERA) vs. Jameson Taillon (2-3, 4.42); TV: AT&T SportsNet

 Saturday, 7:05 p.m. — Jeff Samardzija (1-2, 6.62) vs. Chad Kuhl (4-2, 4.12); TV: AT&T SportsNet

 Sunday, 1:35 p.m. — Derek Holland (1-4, 5.66) vs. Ivan Nova (2-2, 4.84); TV: AT&T SportsNet

-How many times will the Pirates beat the Giants?
+How many games will the Pirates win in this series?